 In 2008, the old Morris home stood empty.
 L.J. had passed away in 2005 and Virginia was living at the time, in an assisted living facility.
 Kathleen and Jay had decided it was time to sell their parents' home.
 All the grandchildren were grown, so the need for a large family home wasn't necessary.

-One day before the house went on the market, Kathleen's husband Darrell, said that he thought we should wait.
-Stepping out in faith, and not knowing the next step, but trusting God; it became quickly evident that other people were drawn to the home.
+The day before the house was to be put on the market, Kathleen's husband, Darrell, said that he thought we should wait.
+Stepping out in faith, and not knowing the next step, but trusting God; it quickly became evident that other people were drawn to the home.
 We were asked repeatedly by missionaries if they could come and stay for a few days to rest.

 In January 2010, Darrell and Kathleen Morris Morgan bought her parents' home and moved in in September of that year.